Kizil Caves: "Cave of the Hippocampi" (Cave 118, 300–350 CE)

 The lunettes bordering the ceiling display ornate Buddhist scenes.
 The right lunette is difficult to identify, but seems to represent a king or a Bodhisattava bending towards a warrior figure.
 The bottom portion shows a palatial scene, with a figure on a couch surrounded by devatas.
 The left lunette shows the Buddha of the future Maitreya in the Tusita Heaven.
 Below this is a depiction of Mount Sumeru surrounding by various Nagas, figures of devotees, and animals.

-Small figures of kneeling devotees in tunics, about 40 centimeters tall, some armed with a dagger, appear next to the left and right corners of the back-wall mural: probably noble and wealthy Kuchean donors of the 4th century CE.
+Small figures of kneeling devotees in tunics, about 40 centimeters (15 inches) tall, some armed with a dagger, appear next to the left and right corners of the back-wall mural: probably noble and wealthy Kuchean donors of the 4th century CE.
 One of the donors holds three burning incense cones.
 He is dressed in a bordered and turned-up, collarless tunic with close-fitting sleeves.
 The tunic, which reaches slightly above the knee, is belted.
 The pants are of the same color and have the same border.
 He wears gray calf boots with cruciate ligaments that run under the sole.
 The figure behind holds a wreath and a kind of censer, is dressed in a black belted lap jacket with tight-fitting sleeves, which is provided with a red border all around, and an ample green dress.
 Their hair is cut straight to the nuque, a hair style also referenced for the people of Kucha in the contemporary Chinese chronicles Jin Shu.
 A kneeling monk appeared next to the top left corner of the main mural, in a red robe and with ocher shorn hair, engaged in shaping a ceremonial jar with a hammer, while behind him appeared a painter wearing a tunic similar to those of the donors on the other side, but whose head only remained.